bdreece/foop/README.md

 # foop

-A superfood clone for my mom's recipes
+A supercook clone for my mom's recipes